biancamartinelli/biancamartinelli/README.md

 📷 I am in career transition,

 🎮 I love games (but I'm really bad at them all) and I love going after platinum.

-📫 You can talk to me at [Linkedin](https://www.linkedin.com/in/biancamartinelli/) or [E-mail](mailto:bianca.amartinelli@gmail.com) and you can learn about my projects already developed, which are available here in the repositories. =)

 ![](https://komarev.com/ghpvc/?username=biancamartinelli&color=ff69b4&style=plastic)
 ##